CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 ```

 {{%notice info%}}
-Minimum required SDK version for this feature is `air-sdk>=2.14.0`
+This feature requires SDK version `air-sdk>=2.14.0` or later.
 {{%/notice%}}

-Topology content can be provided in multiple ways:
+You can also use the following methods to provide topology content:

 {{< tabs "TabID111 ">}}
 {{< tab "Python Dictionary">}}